It Was Just One Second (by AC1830)

 Summary: How long does it take to change a life forever?
 Joe Cartwright finds out it only takes a second.
-Written for the 2025 Michael Landon’s Birthday Challenge – pick a period of time, from a second up to a year, that changed Joe Cartwright’s life forever.
+Written for the 2025 Michael Landon’s Literary Birthday Challenge.

 Rating: T, Word Count: 1101